CTCycle/FEXT-Autoencoder/README.md

 **5) Exit:** close the program immediately

 ### 5.2 Resources
 This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
-Here are the key subfolders:
+Here you can find the following folders:

 - **checkpoints:** pretrained model checkpoints are stored here, and can be loaded either for resuming training or use them for inference.